wess/Shift/README.md

 // Set a state for it.
 string.shiftState = @"inactive";

-// Setup some call backs when that state changes.
+// Setup some callbacks when that state changes.

 [string on:@"active" do:^(id self) {
   NSLog(@"I have become active");